Psychedelics, Ego Death, and Mystical Experiences

 Our ego’s may not be perfect, but they are a necessary part of our lives.
 They have been there for us from a young age and have given us meaning and purpose.
 Because of this, I will refer to ego death as ego dissolution from now on.

-If you are engaging in this type of journey, or you already have before, it’s critical to work with a psychedelic integration coach or a psychedelic therapist to ensure your ego dissolution experience is a positive one.
+If you are engaging in this type of journey, it’s critical to work with a psychedelic integration coach or a psychedelic therapist to ensure your ego dissolution experience is a positive one.

 It’s also extremely important to ask yourself what your “why” is.
 Why are you seeking an ego dissolution experience?